xenia1270/DH150/Assignment 6/README.md

 ###  :white_check_mark: The low-fidelity prototype supports the following tasks:
 - Allow the users to check the causes of symptoms
 - Allow users to choose a language
-- Filter information to received more accurate results
+- Filter information to receive more accurate results
 - Online doctor's appointment to receive professional advice
 - Register a new user account to further activities
 - Personal goal tracker
-- Forums that allows users to engage with other users’ personal experiences and opinions
+- Forums that allow users to engage with other users’ personal experiences and opinions
 - Chatbox available for users who need psychological help

 ## Wireframes + Wireflow